 The Good Fruit of Their Labors

-13 And we thank God for this as well, that when you received the word of God, which you heard through us, you welcomed it not as the word of men, but for what it truly is: the word of God, which also performs its work in7 you who believe.
-14 For you, brothers, became imitators of the churches of God in Christ Jesus located in Judea.
-For you suffered the same things from your own countrymen as they did from the Jews, 15 who killed both the Lord Jesus and their own prophets, and who drove us out as well.
-They do not please God, but stand opposed to all men, 16 hindering8 us from speaking to the Gentiles so they might be saved.
-Thus, they are constantly filling up the measure of their sins; but now God’s wrath9 has come upon them to the utmost.10
+13 And we thank God for this as well: that when you received the word of God, which you heard through us, you welcomed it, not as the word of men, but for what it truly is: the word of God, which also performs its work in7 you who believe.
+14 For you, brothers, became imitators of the churches of God in Christ Jesus which are in Judea.
+For you also suffered from your own countrymen the same things that they themselves did from the Jews, 15 who killed both the Lord Jesus and their own prophets, and who drove us out as well.
+They are not pleasing God, but stand opposed to all men, 16 hindering8 us from speaking to the Gentiles so that they may be saved.
+Thus, they are constantly filling up the measure of their sins; but now God’s wrath9 has come upon them to the uttermost.10

 A Forced Absence

 17 But as for us, brothers, when we were torn11 from you for a little while (our faces were gone, but not our hearts12), we tried all the harder, and with intense desire, to see you face to face.
 18 For we wanted to come to you—I, Paul, more than once13—but Satan hindered us.
 19 For who is our hope, or joy, or crown in which to boast?
 Is it not you yourselves in the presence of our Lord Jesus Christ at his coming?
 20 For you are our glory and joy.

 - Lit. the good news of God